Changing the certificates in Harbor

 Now Harbor will configure correctly.
 (If not.
 Retry the Service configuration again.)

-The to test if Harbor is working.
+Time to test if Harbor is working.

 You can find the IP address here.
 (Add this to the DNS.
 In my case, it is harbor.sfo.rainpole.io A 192.168.21.3.)
 The IP address in the browser will not work because of how Contour is configured.